kaelzubs/gameshop/README.md

 # Django E-commerce
-This is an e-commerce website built with Django by Kaelzubs.
+This is an e-commerce affiliate website built with Django by Kaelzubs.